YoichiroSugimoto/20211102_HP5_HIF_mTOR/README.md

 # Prerequisite

-Two `conda` environments summarised in `./conda_environment` must be created before the analysis.
+Two `conda` environments summarised in `conda_environment` must be created before the analysis.
 A few additional packages may be required for some of the analyses.

 ## Required data

 - Raw sequence data (available from ArrayExpress, HP5: E-MTAB-10689, 5′ end-Seq of total mRNAs: E-MTAB-10688)
-- ERCC RNA sequence: the sequences downloaded from NIST (https://www-s.nist.gov/srmors/certificates/documents/SRM2374_putative_T7_products_NoPolyA_v1.fasta) should be stored at `./data/ERCC_sequence`.
+- ERCC RNA sequence: the sequences downloaded from NIST (https://www-s.nist.gov/srmors/certificates/documents/SRM2374_putative_T7_products_NoPolyA_v1.fasta) should be stored at `data/ERCC_sequence`.
 The sequence file is also available from this github repository.
 - Human CAGE data from FANTOM5

 ## Required software